AmirErez/BBERT/README.md

 - **Reading Frame Prediction**: Identifies the correct reading frame (1 of 6 possible frames)
 - **Coding Sequence Classification**: Determines whether sequences are protein-coding or non-coding

-The model processes DNA sequences and outputs classification probabilities along with sequence embeddings for downstream analysis.
+The model processes short DNA sequences (100bp or longer) and outputs classification probabilities along with sequence embeddings for downstream analysis.

 ## System Requirements